Are looking for the step-by-step installation of Windows 10 from your USB flash drive on both old or new computer? You are in the right place.

 - In case if you forget to remove the USB drive when computer restarts and you go to first step of installation, press the power button to turn off the computer and remove the USB drive.
 Turn On the computer again, it will continue to finish the installation.

-- Click Not now.
+- Click on the Not now link.
 Don’t install Cortana.

 Some Useful Tutorials